agenteo/agenteo.github.com/_posts/2015-02-01-create-maintainable-mongodb-queries-in-ruby-with-mongoid-criterias.md

   - mongodb
 ---

-Building a mongodb query in mongoid is straight forward here's an example from the project documentation:
+Building a mongodb query in mongoid is straight forward here's an example:

 {% highlight ruby %}
 Article.